zmartl/Vkzo/README.md

 ## Technology
 I've used Xamarin Forms to develop this app.
 The shared code is in the main project folder.
 The plattform-specific code you can find in die .Droid or .iOS project.
+(UWP is included, will removed later)

 ## Version
 0.1